Similarity Field Theory: A Mathematical Framework for Intelligence: Interpretation in Machine Learning

 \section{Interpretation in Machine Learning}

-Similarity Field Theory provides a new analytical lens for understanding typical machine learning models.
-As discussed earlier in our ``Beyond a purely statistical view'' subsection, our aim here is not to rehash frequency co-occurrence arguments but to treat networks as knowledge structures of concept fibres; we instantiate this perspective with two canonical cases: neural networks and LLMs \cite{Gardenfors2000}.
+Similarity Field Theory provides a new geometric lens for understanding typical machine learning models.
+As discussed earlier in our ``Beyond a purely statistical view'' subsection, our aim here is not to rehash frequency co-occurrence arguments but to treat networks as knowledge structures of concept fibers; we instantiate this perspective with two canonical cases: neural networks and LLMs \cite{Gardenfors2000}.